-Any requirement for repair or renewal work that is not Damage to Crown Property and or a Category 1 Defect shall be identified by the Operating Company during inspections and assessments and included in the structural maintenance programme detailed in Section 4 Inspection & Maintenance - Structures, 4.10 Structures Cyclic Maintenance.

-- 4.10.14 The Operating Company shall carry out maintenance of Structures as necessary and or required, and no earlier than every four (4) months or later than every seven (7) months, to meet the requirements of this Section 4 Inspection & Maintenance Structures unless a Category 1 Defect, Damage to Crown Property or any other damage event in relation to a Structure requires an increase in the frequency of the Cyclic Maintenance of a Structure. - 4.10.15 All graffiti shall be dealt with in accordance with the requirements of Section 3 Inspection & Maintenance Roads Including Landscape which includes either covering up graffiti using a suitable type of overcoat material that is identical and or consistent with the colour of a metal substrate of the structure upon which the graffiti is located, or in the case of concrete masonry or porous substrate, graffiti removed by pressure washing. - 4.10.16 Cyclic maintenance of large traffic signs where any post is greater than 7m in height is undertaken in accordance with the requirements of Section 3 Inspection & Maintenance - Roads Including Landscape - 4.10.17 The Operating Company shall undertake Cyclic Maintenance of the following items in accordance with the Specification and any relevant existing maintenance manuals; - (a) substructures and superstructures, - (b) expansion joints, - (c) drainage systems including carriageway drainage on or adjacent to Structures and clearing drainage outlet manholes and other drainage systems and facilities within the Unit, - (d) pedestrian and vehicle parapets and pedestrian protection on Structures, - (e) bearings and bearing shelves, - (f) Structures adjacent to, within, or over or conveying watercourses,

-- (g) the non-electrical components of sign gantries, signal gantries, high mast lighting and other masts,

-- (h) underpasses and culverts used by pedestrians, cyclists and other road users unless an agreement exists with an Operational Partner which confirms the Operational Partner is responsible for inspection and maintenance of a Structure or a particular part of a Structure,

-- (i) retaining walls, and
+- Any requirement for repair or renewal work that is not Damage to Crown Property and or a Category 1 Defect shall be identified by the Operating Company during inspections and assessments and included in the structural maintenance programme detailed in Section 4 Inspection & Maintenance Structures, 4.10 Structures Cyclic Maintenance. - 4.10.14 The Operating Company shall carry out maintenance of Structures as necessary and or required, and no earlier than every four (4) months or later than every seven (7) months, to meet the requirements of this Section 4 Inspection & Maintenance Structures unless a Category 1 Defect, Damage to Crown Property or any other damage event in relation to a Structure requires an increase in the frequency of the Cyclic Maintenance of a Structure. - 4.10.15 All graffiti shall be dealt with in accordance with the requirements of Section 3 Inspection & Maintenance Roads Including Landscape which includes either covering up graffiti using a suitable type of overcoat material that is identical and or consistent with the colour of a metal substrate of the structure upon which the graffiti is located, or in the case of concrete masonry or porous substrate, graffiti removed by pressure washing. - 4.10.16 The Operating Company shall undertake Cyclic Maintenance of the following items in accordance with the Specification and any relevant existing maintenance manuals; - (a) Substructures and superstructures, - (b) Expansion joints, - (c) Drainage systems including carriageway drainage on or adjacent to Structures and clearing drainage outlet manholes and other drainage systems and facilities within the Unit, - (d) Pedestrian and vehicle parapets and pedestrian protection on Structures, - (e) Bearings and bearing shelves, - (f) Structures adjacent to, within, or over or conveying watercourses, - (g) The non-electrical components of sign gantries, signal gantries, high mast lighting and other masts, - (h) Underpasses and culverts used by pedestrians, cyclists and other road users unless an agreement exists with an Operational Partner which confirms the Operational Partner is responsible for inspection and maintenance of a Structure or a particular part of a Structure, - (i) Retaining walls, and

-- non-structural items excluding Access Systems associated with Structures.
-Nonstructural items include as a minimum;
+(j) Non-structural items excluding Access Systems associated with Structures.
+Nor 1- structural items include as a minimum;

-- (i) access stairs,
+- (i) Access stairs,

-- (ii) access walkways,
+- (ii) Access walkways,

-- (iii) access platforms,
+- (iii) Access platforms,

-- (iv) hinges,
+- (iv) Hinges,

-- (v) doors,
+- (v) Doors,

-- (vi) deck drainage components and steelwork,
+- (vi) Deck drainage components and steelwork,

-- (vii)ladders,
+- (vii) Ladders,

-- (viii) pumps,
+- (viii) Pumps,

-- (ix) access chambers,
+- (ix) Access chambers,

-- (x) sumps,
+- (x) Sumps,

-- (xi) grills,
+- (xi) Grills,

-- (xii)trash screens,
+- (xii) Trash screens,

-- (xiii) access covers,
+- (xiii) Access covers,

-- (xiv) water gates,
+- (xiv)Water gates,

-- (xv) ventilation ducts and grills, and
+- (xv) Ventilation ducts and grills, and

-- (xvi) ancillary lighting connected with the above.
+- (xvi)Ancillary lighting connected with the above.

-- 4.10.18 The Operating Company shall ensure that all non-structural items associated with Structures operate effectively and that all Structures shall be free of all vegetation, plant matter, debris and the like.
+- 4.10.17 The Operating Company shall ensure that all non-structural items associated with Structures operate effectively and that all Structures shall be free of all vegetation, plant matter, debris and the like.

-4.10.19 The Operating Company shall repair damage to, and or Category 1 Defects in, the items listed in Section 4 Inspection & Maintenance - Structures, 4.10 Structures Cyclic Maintenance, 4.10.16 in accordance with the requirements of this Contract.
+- 4.10.18 The Operating Company shall repair damage to, and or Category 1 Defects, the items listed in Section 4 Inspection & Maintenance Structures, 4.10 Structures Cyclic Maintenance,

+4.10.16 in accordance with the requirements of this Contract.
 The Operating Company shall report any such Category 1 Defects in accordance with Schedule 2 Scope, Section 2 Defects, Hazard Notices & Observations Resulting from Inspections.